The Best New Fried Chicken Sandwiches In Seattle

 We love our community here at The Infatuation.
 And when we get something wrong, we listen.
 After publishing this guide without having tasted the new buttermilk-fried chicken sandwich from Market Fresh, the Instagram comments immediately poured in.
 We admit we lost a little sleep over it.
 But around 15 hours later, we ate this glorious, crunchy, nori pepper-spiced chicken topped with garlicky aioli, spicy pineapple gochujang, pickles, and shredded cabbage slaw, and suddenly understood why people were blowing us up.
 Long story short, please consider this our public apology.
 Just note that of their three locations, only the one on 4th and Madison is open.

 If the breading on a fried chicken sandwich isn’t extremely, could-be-used-as-a-weapon crispy, that means it’s no good right?
 We kinda thought so too, until we tried Cookie’s Country Chicken.
-This pop-up, which you can now find at Quality Athletics in Pioneer Square, makes some of the best sandwiches we’ve tried lately.
+This former pop-up (now at a permanent location in Ballard) makes some of the best sandwiches we’ve tried lately.
 The chicken’s coating on the “Cookie’s Country Sando” is still packed with flavor, but has more of a subtle crunch that lets other elements shine - specifically the sunny sauce (which resembles Thousand Island) and perfectly-melted American cheese.
-They do a solid take on Nashville hot chicken too, but select your spice level wisely - you have your choice from a scale of 1-5, and 3 had us sweating.
+They do a solid take on Nashville hot chicken too, but select your spice level wisely—you have your choice from a scale of 1-5, and 3 had us sweating.

 We never thought this great pasta spot would serve fried chicken, but here we are.
 And now this Nashville hot chicken sandwich (available at both West Seattle and Eastlake locations) is going to be our go-to order even over a bowl of their excellent cacio e pepe.
 The dredge is crunchy but brittle enough to share the spotlight with the chicken, the cayenne glaze is just as smoky as it is hot, and the squishy sesame seed bun soaks up the spices like a sponge without being too greasy.
 Paired with a simply-seasoned aioli and tangy pickles, this our favorite spicy sandwich of the bunch.